Mcgode/mcgode.github.io/_portfolio/pathtraced-cornell-box.markdown

 layout: post
 title: Pathtraced Cornell box
 date: May 2020
-tags: ShaderToy, Raytracing
+tags: [ShaderToy, Raytracing]
-preview: /assets/img/portfolio/pathtraced-cornell-box.JPG
+imagePreview: /assets/img/portfolio/pathtraced-cornell-box.JPG
 ---

 This project's aim was to simulate a [Cornell box](https://en.wikipedia.org/wiki/Cornell_box).
 This was achieved by